ZF4/ZF4/README.md

 <h3 align="center">An iOS Developer turning ideas into apps.</h3>

 - 🔭 I’m currently working on "Do More".
-It's an app to help increase your daily exercise while limiting your screen time.
+It's an app to help your find more time to prioritize your health by limiting your screen time.

 - 📱 I have two apps on the App Store: [TEA](https://github.com/ZF4/TEA) -> [App Store](https://apps.apple.com/us/app/t-e-a/id6477495855) & [Bookmarked](https://github.com/ZF4/Bookmarked) -> [App Store](https://apps.apple.com/us/app/bookmark-ed/id6502716625)